Exact big Ramsey degrees for finitely constrained binary free amalgamation classes: Conclusion and future directions

-In \cite{KPT}, Kechris, Pestov, and Todorcevic suggested the following direction of research. \begin{prob} Which homogeneous structures admit generalizations of the Gal\-vin--Prikry and/or Ellentuck theorems? \end{prob} They also ask for dynamical properties associated to such infinite-dimensional Ramsey theorems.
+They also ask for dynamical properties associated to such infinite-dimensional Ramsey theorems.
 Big Ramsey degrees provide constraints on the types of theorems which are possible: Given an enumerated \fr limit $\mathbf{K}$, subcopies of $\mathbf{K}$ may be given different colors depending on their diaries.
 Thus, for an exact analogue of the Galvin--Prikry theorem, one must restrict to subcopies of $\mathbf{K}$ with the same diagonal diary.
-The first theorem of this sort appeared in \cite{DobRado}, where Dobrinen proved that upon fixing a particular coding tree for the Rado graph, all subcopies of the Rado graph with similar induced coding subtrees carry an analogue of the Galvin--Prikry Theorem.
-One would moreover like to have an infinite-dimensional Ramsey theorem which recovers exact big Ramsey degrees.
-Work in this paper and in \cite{CDP} have set the stage for developing infinite-dimensional Ramsey theorems which do just that.
-It remains to see whether Ellentuck-style theorems are attainable or whether there is an intrinsic barrier to obtaining topological Ramsey spaces whose points represent \fr structures.
-See Chapter 5 of \cite{TodBK10} for more background and \cite{DobRado} for a discussion of these issues.
+The first theorem of this sort appeared in \cite{DobRado}, where Dobrinen proved that upon fixing a particular coding tree for the Rado graph, all subcopies of the Rado graph with similar induced coding subtrees satisfy a version of the Galvin--Prikry Theorem.
+This was extended and sharpened in \cite{DobSDAP}, where Dobrinen proved Galvin--Prikry theorems for the classes of structures in \cite{CDP1, CDP2}.
+In a recent preprint building on the present work, Dobrinen and Zucker \cite{DZ2023} show that every strong big Ramsey structure for any finitely-constrained binary free amalgamation class satisfies a sharp version of the Galvin--Prikry theorem.